 The initiator moves the truth, like in the Salisbury attack and in the artwork, to wherever they want.
 In the ‘Oak Tree’, Craig-Martin tells the viewer the glass of water on a glass shelf is an Oak Tree.
 In the Salisbury attack, Russia completely denies they had any involvement in the poisoning.
 However, officials in the UK are confident that the two Russian suspects were involved.

 ‘Gaslighting’ is the next stage of the process.
 This is a form of intimidation and psychological abuse where the offender denies everything, leading the victim to doubt their own perception of events.
 The offender then responses like a school bully, telling everyone they are imagining things and laughing at them.
 Then he draws attention to something else in order to undermine them.
 In this case, the Russian foreign Minister tweeted a funny video of the UK Prime Minister dancing.
-In the ‘Oak Tree’ Craig-Martin draws attention to the mental conception through the questions and answers.
+In the ‘Oak Tree’ Michael Craig-Martin draws attention to the mental conception through the questions and answers.

 Understanding Conceptual Art

 The Salisbury attack experience has given the UK and the world an insight into Russian daily life and the television they are allowed to view.
-It shows to Russian nationals who are thinking about defecting, that not only can the state find them anywhere in the world, but also that the state can leave traces back to Moscow.
+It shows two Russian nationals who are thinking about defecting, that not only can the Russian state find them anywhere in the world, but also that the state can leave traces back to Moscow.
 Therefore, if the state gets suspected or caught out they will then just laugh the problem away.

 Just like in Monty Python and the Holy Grail where the French taunt the English outside their castle.
-The Russian state is saying that we know that you know we did it.
+The Russian statement is saying that we know that you know we did it.
 However, we have come up with this absurd response to further humiliate you.